 - Pronounced demonstrations of aggression

 It takes a particular skill to engage with adolescents and guide them in overcoming their difficulties without interrupting the course of natural development, so all our adolescent counsellors have undergone specific training in order to work with teenagers, and have undergone CRB checks.
-Trevor and Sarah are our specialist practitioners who are trained to work with with this age-group without judgement.
+Nicola and Jacky are our specialist practitioners who are trained to work with with this age-group without judgement.